Skip to main content

 What is the Doomsday Algorithm?

-The Doomsday Rule finds the weekday of any date using a century anchor and a formula on the year's last two digits.
-The calculator's Information Hub has a Doomsday Rule tile (formula) and a Doomsday Proof tile that shows the step-by-step for your start date.
+John Conwayโ€™s Doomsday Rule finds the weekday of any date from a century anchor and a short formula on the yearโ€™s last two digits.
+The Reference block below shows the formula and a step-by-step walkthrough for your start date, useful when you want to sanity-check the weekday name without trusting the calendar picker.

 Time & Date Reference Note